YongTingLim/dataminer-docs-connectors/connector/doc/Pro-Bel_Cygnus.md

 ### Matrix Status

 On this page an overview is given of the crosspoints (**Crosspoints**), the crosspoints buffer (**Crosspoints Buffer**), and status information (**Status Information** and **Communication Status**).

+## Usage - SNMP

+### General

+This page gives an overview of the general information of the controller.
+The active status and the controller name.

+### Matrices

+This page gives an overview of the Matrices.

+### Levels

+This page gives an overview of the Levels this device has.
+The Index is made up of {Matrix Id}.{Level Id}

+### Sources

+This page gives an overview of the sources.
+The Index is made up of {Matrix Id}.{Level Id}.{Source Id}.
+The display name of the sources can be configured using either the Alternative Name, 4 Character Name, 8 Character Name,  12 Character Name, or 16 Character Name.
+The format will be {Index}.{Choice}.\
+The Enabled and Lock states are used in the Matrix.

+#### Sources Association

+This pages gives an overview of the sources association, and its relative association sources.

+#### Sources Settings

+This page allowes you to configure the sources table display key.
+Using either the Alternative Name, 4 Character Name, 8 Character Name,  12 Character Name, or 16 Character Name.
+The format will be {Index}.{Choice}.

+### Destinations

+This page gives an overview of the destinations.
+The Index is made up of {Matrix Id}.{Level Id}.{Destination Id}.
+The display name of the destinations can be configured using either the Alternative Name, 4 Character Name, 8 Character Name,  12 Character Name, or 16 Character Name.
+The format will be {Index}.{Choice}.\
+The Enabled and Lock states are used in the Matrix.

+#### Destinations Settings

+This page allowes you to configure the destinations table display key.
+Using either the Alternative Name, 4 Character Name, 8 Character Name,  12 Character Name, or 16 Character Name.
+The format will be {Index}.{Choice}.

+### Matrix

+This page shows the Matrix.